 Reflection or resolution may be as simple as a muddiest point, minute paper, or quick quiz/poll.
 It may roll into a larger assessment, be a formal ePortfolio artefact, or a structured discussion topic.
 These are just a few ideas to close the learning loop.
 Students require time to reflect, reconcile, and resolve, but the pace at which education moves these days, it is a challenge.
 Framing activities and intentionally developing and connecting the various parts supports learning as a process.

 Invite a colleague - from your program or from CTL - for a coffee.
 Bring a learning outcome whose activities and assessment(s) you want to reconsider.
 Pointer: Bring the learning outcome, not the assignment itself.
 Often educators are too tied to what we’ve use in the past and find it difficult to deconstruct.
 Collaborate on how you might ignite a person’s interest in the content.
 What types of resources do you need to explore the concepts?
 Make some decisions around individual or group learning and plot strategies accordingly.
 How will you measure students’ grasp of the concepts and content?
 What method should you use to gain their feedback or reflection?

 Who can help you at Mohawk

 The variety of resources are key here.
 Next step would be to connect with your Librarians to see what high quality resources exist to support your topic(s).
 If you are stuck, unsure, or unhappy with the strategies brainstormed, loop in more CTL assistance.
-Your Curriculum Specialists and Instructional Designers provide input on instructional strategies and educational technology tools respectively to engage students’ interest and abilities.
+Your Curriculum Specialists and Educational Technology Specialists provide input on instructional strategies and educational technology tools respectively to engage students’ interest and abilities.